Board Policies

 BPR 3: EVALUATING PRESIDENTIAL PERFORMANCE

-The President Evaluation Committee, comprised of three members, including the chair of the Board, shall annually prepare a draft Presidential evaluation for consideration by the full Board.
-In preparing its draft, the Committee shall consult with all Board members, the President and such other individuals as the Committee deems relevant.
-The form used to prepare the evaluation shall seek details and conclusions on the following criteria:
+The President Evaluation Committee, comprised of three members, including the Chair of the Board, shall annually prepare a draft Presidential evaluation for consideration by the full Board.
+In preparing its draft, the Committee shall consult with all Board members, the President and such other individuals as the President and Committee deem relevant.
+The form used to prepare the evaluation will be adopted in consultation with the President and shall seek details and conclusions on the following criteria:

 (a) to compare the President's performance with the requirements stated in the Presidential job description adopted by the Board;